Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 ##Adding the Banner View Programmatically

-Banner view accepts an anchor position, there are 6 positions available
+Banner view accepts an anchor position; there are 6 positions available

 ```javascript
 	SdkController.BANNER_POSITION_TOP